carla-simulator/carla/Docs/ref_sensors.md

     - **Parameters:**
         - `data` (_function_) - The called function with one argument containing the sensor data.

 The custom V2X message sensor works a little bit different than other sensors, because it has the *send* function in addition to the *listen* function, that needs to be called, before another sensor of this type will receive anything.
 The transmission of a custom message is only triggered, when *send* is called.
 Each message given to the *send* function is only transmitted once to all Custom V2X Message sensors currently spawned.
+Independent communcation channels can be created by the sensors 'role_name' attribute.
+Only sensors having the same 'role_name' are communicating with each other.
+This allows to create different sender/receiver groups within the system.

 Example: